 The problem is that Commerce Media could greatly benefit from using AI to overcome creative barriers.
 Scaling a campaign is particularly costly when you consider the needs of commerce media advertising.
 In addition to the brand requirements mentioned earlier, you must also contend with the complexities involved in advertising across multiple retail media networks (RMNs).

-“How do we reduce a campaign launch—about 40 to 60 days, believe it or not—down to a couple of minutes.
-And I believe we did achieve that.” — Diaz Nesamoney.
+We first took agentic AI and applied it to the problem of creative, (…) how to use audiences to personalize (…) how to optimize for conversions, (…) and how do we reduce a campaign launch—about 40 to 60 days, believe it or not—down to a couple of minutes.
+And I believe we did achieve that.

 - Advertising across multiple retail media networks (RMNs) adds complexity to commerce media advertising.